NickHoward1/Incident-Response-in-Sentinel-NIST-800-61-/README.md

 <b>Detection & Analysis Section:</b> This is where you write notes on your findings.

 <b>Prepare:</b> Document roles, responsibilities, and procedures.
 Ensure tools, systems, and training are in place.

+Investigate each individual account using a KQL query to see exactly where they have been logging into and make your own judgement if they are false or true positives.
+For example, if the user logged into two neighboring cities within a reasonable amount of time, this would be a false positive.
+However if someone has logged into Thailand, then Seattle, then Thailand all within 12 hours, this would be suspect.

+// Investigate Potential Impossible Travel Instances `let TargetUserPrincipalName = "Nickhoward605@gmail.com"; // Change to your target user (UserPrincipalName) let TimePeriodThreshold = timespan(7d); // Change to how far back you want to look SigninLogs
+| where TimeGenerated > ago(TimePeriodThreshold)
+| where UserPrincipalName == TargetUserPrincipalName
+| project TimeGenerated, UserPrincipalName, City = tostring(parse_json(LocationDetails).city), State = tostring(parse_json(LocationDetails).state), Country = tostring(parse_json(LocationDetails).countryOrRegion)
+| order by TimeGenerated desc`

+Observe the different Users (UserPrincipalNames) logon patterns and take notes
+Example: Nickhoward605@ logged in from x and y within Z time period: suspect
+Example: arisa_lognpacific@lognpacific.com logged in from a and b within C time period: normal

 <h2>Excessive Resource Creation / Deletion</h2>